Infinidat/infi.iscsiapi/README.md

 Overview
 ========
 This package provides a cross-platform API for working with iSCSI storage systems.
-Currently supported operating systems are Linux (Ubuntu, Redhat, SuSE) and Windows.
+Currently supported operating systems are Linux (Ubuntu, Redhat, SUSE) and Windows.
 Support for Solaris and AIX is underway.

 Usage
 =====